 Under 3 Years Old

-According to the American Dental Association (ADA), parents should brush their child’s teeth with a child-sized toothbrush and a smear of fluoride toothpaste the size of a grain of rice twice a day as soon as the child’s baby teeth emerge.
+The American Dental Association (ADA) recommends that parents brush their child’s teeth as soon as they sprout with a smear of child-friendly toothpaste the size of a grain of rice twice a day.
 This will help prevent tooth decay and gum disease.

 3 to 6 Years Old

-After age three, you can use a pea-sized amount of toothpaste on the toothbrush twice a day.
+After age three, you can upgrade to a pea-sized amount of toothpaste on the brush twice a day.

 Teach Them to Spit Out Their Toothpaste

 As soon as a child is physically able, teach them to spit into the sink after brushing.
-Explain that even though their toothpaste might taste yummy, it will upset their tummy because it is not food or good fuel for their body.
+Explain that even though their toothpaste might taste yummy, it will upset their tummy because it is only something for their teeth.

 When Kids Can Brush Independently